en-coding/en-coding.github.io/about.md

 Eijy has always been interested in studying life and the mechanisms behind the orchestration of the natural functions of living beings.

 Eventually, he became a biotechnologist and studied plants and microorganisms during undergrad.
-After, cattle and livestock genetic improvements during masters.
-And finally, reached PhD degree studying the malfunction of cells in the immune systems of mammals.
+After, he moved to Campinas and studied genetic characteristics of cattle and livestock genetic improvements (at EMBRAPA).
+And finally, he reached PhD degree investigating the role of 3D chromatin structure in the gene regulation of mammal immune cells.

 He is interested in all kinds of [OMICs](https://en.wikipedia.org/wiki/Omics) flavors, with a focus on transcriptomics and epigenetics.
 He has experience in data analysis in scRNA-seq, scATAC-seq, bulk RNA-seq, 3D genome (Hi-C), and ChIP-seq.

-His background is mostly in biology, but studied and learned (or kind of) how to program and became able to write scripts in Bash, R, and Python. **This blog aims to help him improve and share some knowledge in bioinformatics and related stuff**.
+His background is mostly in biology, but studied and learned how to program and became able to write scripts in Bash, R, and Python. **This blog aims to help him improve and share some knowledge in bioinformatics and related stuff**.
 He is almost all the time a positive mind and friendly guy, but do not disturb him if he didn't have his daily dosage of good coffee.

-When he is not behind a monitor, he is disconnected doing [hiking and taking photos](https://www.instagram.com/nagai2030/) =)
+When he is not behind a monitor, he is disconnected doing [hiking and getting some fresh air far from the crowd](https://www.instagram.com/nagai2030/) =)

 You can find a complete CV here and can connect through any of the social media at the bottom of the webpage.